guillesanbri/tiresias/README.md

 - [ ] Add demo video.
 - [ ] Add blog post.
+- [ ] Refactor code to use classes + error handling.
 - [ ] Add instructions to the readme + requirements and so on.
 - [ ] Add speech thresholding / question extraction before S2T.
 - [ ] Local whisper (whisper.cpp).